What Is PEA Rhythm? Causes, ECG Signs & Life-Saving ACLS Treatment

 1. No Pulse

-Checking for a pulse using palpation or ECG.
+Checking for a pulse using palpation or an electrocardiogram (ECG).

 2. ECG Findings:

-The heart may show an organized rhythm on the ECG(such as sinus rhythm, bradycardia, or other rhythms), but this does not correlate with effective heart function.
+The heart may show an organized rhythm on the ECG (such as sinus rhythm, pulseless bradycardia, or other rhythms), but this does not correlate with effective heart function.
 There will be no pulse or blood circulation.

 3. Signs of Cardiac Arrest